For many women, libido tends to be highest around ovulation, typically mid-cycle, when hormonal changes can increase sexual desire and attraction.

 The Intersection Of Age And Libidinal Cycles Over Time

-As women age through their reproductive years into perimenopause (typically late 40s), hormone production shifts dramatically:
+As women move through their reproductive years and into perimenopause, hormone patterns can become less predictable:

 Key Takeaways: When Is Libido Highest In The Cycle?